Do You Have a Plan for Healthy Aging Month? The SeniorScape™

 The total estimated 2017 cost of diagnosed diabetes of $327 billion includes $237 billion in direct medical costs and $90 billion in reduced productivity.

 As reported in SWNS digital, A survey spearheaded by the global company Medifast, a foundation of a health and wellness community, surveyed 2,000 adults. the results found that most adults have attempted five different approaches to dieting but that 79% reverted to previous eating habits or gave up entirely.
 This, despite the fact that, reasons for dieting were, as one would expect, feeling good mentally and physically, shedding weight, boosting their energy and immune systems.
 Besides the most readily identifiable lifestyle factors that contribute to health and well-being like eating, lifestyle, movement and social involvement, many people do not realize the importance of sleep, hydration, and mental health as pillars of a healthy lifestyle.

-Furthermore, while many people think that they can adopt healthier lifestyle habits, many more believe it would be challenging.
-Social connections and supportive relationships on this journey can be a valuable ingredient to success.
+Furthermore, while many people think that it is simple to adopt healthier lifestyle habits, many more believe it would be challenging and they are correct; it is not always easy.
+Social connections, and supportive relationships, and coaching can be valuable ingredients to success on this journey.

 While most older adults don’t think about or consider that they will be in a nursing home, and actually dread the idea, the fact remains that approximately 40% of adult Medicare beneficiaries will spend at least some time in a nursing home and according to the U.S. Census Bureau, there are 10,000 people per day turning 65 between now and 2034 and there are now 100 million adults over the age of 50.
 Therefore, adoption of healthy lifestyle habits may go a long way to delaying or even preventing transition to a nursing home environment.